MultilangFTSO/ftso-site-web3/README.md

 # ftso-site-web3
 A business card site with minimal functionality:

-- connection via Metamask
+- connection via Metamask (View the repo: https://gist.github.com/timothycarambat/e7e014a6fd08f33e753bcf2f9e31239e)
-- Output of price data from the Songbird Network blockchain based on EVM
+- Output of currency price feed from the Songbird Network blockchain based on EVM (View the repo:https://github.com/Onaxim/ftso-price-feed)
 - Ability to wrap/unwrap native SGB token to WSGB and vice versa
 - Ability to delegate wrapped WSGB to a choice of two FTSO providers, there are examples of two sites: ftso.thegrungies.com, evolveftso.com/delegate.html